-The Board notes that the current Board is the Board in place at the time of listing.
+The Board notes that the current Board is the Board in place at the time of listing, with the exception that Martin Kriewaldt retired in July 2013, and Scott R. Ward was appointed in July 2013.

 The Board has a Nomination Committee, constituted by all NED members of the Board.